DaniloDamico/GOOGOptionsStudy/README.md

 # GOOG Options Study

 This is a term paper for the course "Metodi Probabilistici e Statistici per i Mercati Finanziari."
-The scripts in this repository are designed to work in RStudio, and they assume that the repository's folder is set as the working directory.
 To run the scripts, simply run main.R inside RStudio.

 ## Overview